Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 ### 12.3 Deployments with Changes to Neo4j Instances

+*** NOTE that this could wipe the data in production.
+Protection has been implemented, but needs to be verfified and tested.
+The process should only be triggerable immeditaely after a backup.  ***

 When changes are made to the Neo4j instances (e.g., version updates, configuration changes):

 1. Modify the Neo4j-related resources in the `terraform/main.tf` file as needed.